Nea-Aristoteles/excel-to-asc-converter/DEPLOYMENT.md

 ### Common Issues

 **Build Fails**
-- Check Python version in `runtime.txt`
+- Check Python version in `runtime.txt` (use Python 3.10.12 for best compatibility)
 - Verify all dependencies in `requirements.txt`
+- For pandas build issues, try `requirements-light.txt` instead
 - Check build logs in Render dashboard
+- If pandas compilation fails, use pre-compiled wheels only

 **App Won't Start**
 - Verify `Procfile` and start command